meowowner/nicov-cli/README.md

-# nicov-cli
+# Nicov-cli

-A cli tool around yt-dlp to interact with nicovideo.jp website
+A cli tool around yt-dlp to interact with nicovideo.jp website.

 ## Install
 ```